gitlabhq/gitlabhq/doc/ci/variables/README.md

 then be available as environment variables on the running application container.

+CAUTION: **Caution:**
+Variables with multiline values are not currently supported, due to limitations with the current Auto DevOps scripting environment.

 ## Debug tracing

 > Introduced in GitLab Runner 1.7.